-You can use special accessories such as handlebar bags or bicycle panniers to transport your luggage, in addition to an ordinary backpack.
-Fitting a rack is also possible.
+You can use special accessories such as handlebar bags, bicycle panniers and racks to transport your luggage, in addition to an ordinary backpack.
 Not all methods of transporting luggage are suitable for every bicycle for reasons of their design.
 Here you will find an overview of the most common methods of transporting luggage.